 Under the UAA (Universal Accreditation Act), adoption service providers working with prospective adoptive parents in non-Convention (non-Hague) adoption cases need to comply with the same accreditation requirement and standards that apply in Convention adoption (Hague) cases.

+Primary Provider services for Non-Hague Countries will be considered on a case by case basis.
+Each case will go through a thorough review process.
 Little Miracles provides Adoption Homestudy Services in all cities and areas of Texas, Mexico, and many countries in the world.

 You need Primary Provider Services if you are in the following situations:

 - You are seeking to adopt a relative from a country where no US Adoption service providers have current country programs, or it is an LMI program, or you have completed an adoption already in the country.
 You now will need a homestudy and a Primary Provider agency.

 - You have already adopted a child from another country independently and now you find yourself needing a homestudy and a Primary Provider agency.

 - You are seeking to adopt a child from a country that you have a specific connection to such as a relative adoption, and possibly are no other providers that have this program.